Home

 (1874-1963)

 At some point prior to 1920, the Minards relocated to Omaha, Douglas County, NE.
-Seen at right is Omaha's famed sheep pens at the Union Stock Yards, which provided a constant supply of lamb and veal to the Omaha's meat-packing industry.
+Seen here is Omaha's famed sheep pens at the Union Stock Yards, which provided a constant supply of lamb and veal to the Omaha's meat-packing industry.

 The federal census of 1920 shows Clarence, Mabel and the children living in Omaha, on 21st Street.
 He worked that year as an inspector for the government.
 Interestingly, the census-taker recorded the birthplace of George's father as Ohio and the mother as Scotland.